-The government announced in September 2014 that the Headquarters for the Promotion of Women's Active Participation would replace the Headquarters for the Promotion of Gender Equality.
-At this point, it is uncertain as to what form the new regime of national machinery will take and how much gender equality norm would be promoted under the new regime.
+In October 2014, the government established the Headquarters for Creating a Society in which All Women Shine at the Prime Minister's Office.
+At this point, it is uncertain as to how it would coordinate with the Headquarters for the Promotion of Gender Equality and how much gender equality norm would be promoted under the new regime.